hohlraum/gdsCAD/doc/source/userguide.rst

 -----------------
 :class:`Boundary` objects are filled, closed polygons.
-They correspond to the Boundary object defined in the GDSII specification. ``Boundaries`` are created by specifying a layer, and athe sequence of points that define the boundary outline. they are closed automatically.
+They correspond to the Boundary object defined in the GDSII specification. ``Boundaries`` are created by specifying the sequence of points that define the boundary outline.
+They are closed automatically.

 The following code will create an L-shaped polygon::